WDI-SEA/react-development-course-materials/02-React-State/11-react-state-quiz.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Quiz: React State

-**Notes:**

-- The link to the React State Quiz is [here](https://my.generalassemb.ly/preview?lessonURL=https://ga-create-api.s3.amazonaws.com/quiz-react-state-3348.json).
-This is the link you will give to students.
-Remind students that this is just for practice.
-Their score will not be logged in the myGA system.
+**Notes**:

+- Reminder that the quizzes are delivered on the myGA platform.
+Students should log in to their myGA accounts and access the React Practice learning path (not the Pre-Work learning path).

-- Approximate time to complete quiz: 20 minutes
+- Approximate time to complete quiz: 20 min

-- Approximate time to discuss/review quiz: 20 minutes
+- Approximate time for discuss/review quiz: 20 min

-- At the end of the quiz, you can share [this review guide](https://git.generalassemb.ly/react-development/react-development-course-materials/blob/master/Additional%20Resources/Review%20Guides/react-state-review-guide.md).
-It is also linked for students on the myGA platform at the end of quiz.
+- At the end of the quiz, you can share [this review guide](https://git.generalassemb.ly/react-development/react-development-course-materials/blob/master/Additional-Resources/Review%20Guides/react-state-review-guide.md).

+- Here is a link to the quiz for your reference.
+Please do not share this link with students.
+[React State Quiz](https://my.generalassemb.ly/preview?lessonURL=https://ga-create-api.s3.amazonaws.com/quiz-react-state-3504.json)
 ### Questions:
 - Answers marked with asterisks are correct.